 TransformationsTransforming the responses of services into a message format that is expected by a client.

 Gateway OffloadingGateway offloading is the assignment of functionality to an API gateway that is common to many of your services.
 This allows you to keep your services lightweight and to standardize certain functionality such as authentication.

 AuthenticationA gateway is client facing and must handle any required authorization and authentication of client requests.

 FirewallIt is common for an API gateway to offer a web application firewall that provides network security functions such as IP whitelisting.

 Rate LimitingControlling the rate at which a single client is entitled to a response in order to prevent a small number of clients from overwhelming your services.Encryption functionality such as handling SSL connections.

-CompressionCompression of responses can be offloaded to an API gateway.An API gateway may cache responses to reduce load on APIs and improve response times.
+CompressionCompression of responses can be offloaded to an API gateway.cache responses to reduce load on APIs and improve response times.
 For example, an ecommerce API that returns a product description for an item id may safely cache these responses for several hours as this information doesn't change often.